aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 - The agent's instructions and prompt templates are optimized for Anthropic Claude Sonnet 3 model.
 You can use the same agent model to generate new or updated instrcuctions.

-- Implement robust validation mechanisms before presenting the actual response to the customer.
-For example, validate the product list in the LLM response against the catalog to ensure accuracy.
+- Implement robust validation mechanisms for LLM response before presenting to the customer.

 - Implement guided user experience on frontend to avoid free-form user input mistakes and harmful or toxic content, as well as control number of input tokens for efficiency.

-- Amazon Bedrock returns up to five results from knowledge base search by default.
-Modify the [query configurations](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html) of a knowledge base attached to your agent by using the sessionState to increase number of products returned in search results.
+- Knowledge Bases for Amazon Bedrock returns up to five documents by default.
+Modify the [query configurations](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html) of knowledge base for agent using the sessionState to increase number of products returned in search results.
+Alternatively, you can  embed all products using single document in S3 with optimal [chunking & parsing](https://community.aws/content/2jU5zpqh4cal0Lm47MBdRmKLLJ5/a-developer-s-guide-to-advanced-chunking-and-parsing-with-amazon-bedrock?lang=en) configuration.

 - Continuosly monitor model performance and accuracy using [Model Evaluation for Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/model-evaluation.html).